cedadev/ESGF-Architecture/roadmap/roadmap.md

 ### *Vision*
 The latest version of the software can be easily installed by any ESGF partner.

+### Tasks

+- Support for podman version of the installation.
+- Rocky9 image support.
+- Resolve issues with the CMCC stats service.
+- S3 file system support.

 ## E3 - Bulk transfer

 ### *Vision*